vanderweiss/zelkova/README.md

-<h1 align="center">zelkova</h1>
+# zelkova

 `zelkova` is a toolkit aimed towards simple and easy deployment of ML models.
 Built on top of [wgpu](https://github.com/gfx-rs/wgpu), it relies on shader generation focused towards computing.

 ## Overview

-As it strives to be fit for almost every Machine Learning task, it offers a wide selection of readily available architectures, ranging from the most generic and popular ones, to the latest bleeding-edge.
+As it strives to be fit for almost every machine learning task, it offers a wide selection of readily available architectures, ranging from the most generic and popular ones, to the latest bleeding-edge.
 In addition to optimizers and evaluation metrics, custom logic blocks can also be created by the user or tune existing ones.